The Intellectual Property Review: Singapore

 In a cross-border dispute, for the Singapore court to exercise its jurisdiction over a matter, there must be a legal connection between the case or the defendant and Singapore, or the Singapore court must be satisfied that it is the most appropriate forum for the dispute.

-The Singapore court has jurisdiction over a defendant who is served with originating process when he is present in Singapore, or when he has agreed to submit to the jurisdiction of Singapore in an agreement with the plaintiff and has also agreed to a means for service within Singapore and the service is effected accordingly.
-The Singapore court also has jurisdiction if in the course of legal proceedings, the defendant takes a step that unequivocally demonstrates that he has accepted the court's jurisdiction; the defendant in this case has submitted to the jurisdiction of the court.
+The Singapore court has jurisdiction over a defendant who is served with originating process when he is present in Singapore, or when he or she has agreed to submit to the jurisdiction of Singapore in an agreement with the plaintiff and has also agreed to a means for service within Singapore and the service is effected accordingly.
+The Singapore court also has jurisdiction if, in the course of legal proceedings, the defendant takes a step that unequivocally demonstrates that he or she has accepted the court's jurisdiction; the defendant in this case has submitted to the jurisdiction of the court.

 ii Obtaining relevant evidence of infringement and discovery